 Hilo is a small town, so a bicycle is good enough for every day transportation.
 Some students purchase a car to use to travel around the island.
 The bus is available in Hilo, and it is only $1.00 for UH students.
 It takes students to the local beaches and shopping areas.
 The following link has the information about the bus: http://hilo.hawaii.edu/uhh/about/bussched.php

 Just relax.
 People in Hawaii are very nice and friendly.
 They are good listeners and always pay attention to what you want to say.
 Also our school provides several kinds of programs that help you to get used to speaking English, such as the host familiy program where you can spend some time with a family from Hilo.
-Also, through the ELI, students can particpate in conversation partner programs with American students.
-For more information on programming, see the International Student Services webpage http://hilo.hawaii.edu/international/programs.php
+Also, through the ELI, students can participate in conversation partner programs with American students.
+For more information on these programs, see the International Student Services webpage http://hilo.hawaii.edu/international/programs.php

 For more information, please visit the English Language Institute.